Axis of Evil HQ is Washington, D.C.

 5. Liberals are evil.

-No, liberals, by definition, founded and developed the egalitarian, freedom-loving democracies that our societies have become.
+No, liberals, by definition, founded and developed the egalitarian, freedom-loving liberal democracies that our societies have become.
 These ideas might be frightening to the neo-conquistadors, however.

 TWOT image gallery